• Skip to main content

 Method

-1. Wash mint/ pudina and coriander leaves few times.
+1. Wash mint/ pudina leaves few times.
 Drain them to a colander.

 2. Dry roast cumin and cool it.
 Add cumin to a blender jar and powder.
 You can skip this if you have the powder ready, just use the powder directly.